Skip to main content

 After entering the environment and service names, the CLI will automatically package the application image and deploy it to Cloud Hosting.
 For more deployment methods, refer to Deploying Services.

-Configuration Specification
+Configuration Specifications

-• Configuration is typically placed in the project directory or configured using environment variables.
+• Configuration is typically placed in the project directory or configured using environment variables

-• It is recommended to use environment variables to manage configurations across different environments.
+• It is recommended to use environment variables to manage configurations across different environments

 Best Practices

-3. Set the container time zone appropriately
+3. Properly set the container time zone

 4. Use .dockerignore to exclude unnecessary files